Understanding Labor Burden

 - Safety and Compliance Costs — Mandatory safety training, certifications, and personal protective equipment (PPE) issued to employees to meet jobsite and regulatory requirements.

-- Role-Specific Equipment and Benefits — Costs associated with job-specific equipment and perks.
-Examples include company-provided cell phones, vehicles assigned to employees (and vehicle insurance for business use), per diem allowances, travel reimbursements, relocation assistance, educational assistance or tuition reimbursement, specialized training beyond basic requirements, employee-use tools and equipment, uniforms or work clothing, housing stipends, and employer-paid wellness benefits.
+- Role-Specific Equipment and Benefits — Costs associated with job-specific tools and perks.
+Examples include company-provided cell phones, per diem allowances, travel reimbursements, relocation assistance, educational assistance or tuition reimbursement, specialized training beyond basic requirements, employee-use tools and equipment, uniforms or work clothing, housing stipends, and employer-paid wellness benefits.
+Note that while company vehicles are a significant expense, they are typically categorized as equipment overhead rather than labor burden because ownership and insurance costs remain even if the employee leaves the company.

 Contractors must account for each of these costs to accurately measure the true cost of employing workers.